 In August 2022, we entered into a development agreement with Verde CO2 CCS, LLC ("Verde CO2"), an independent carbon capture and sequestration developer and operator, to identify, evaluate and develop additional CCUS projects throughout the United States.
 We believe our agreement with Verde CO2 will expand our CCUS and GHG emissions reduction efforts as we seek to decarbonize industrial point sources of various sizes through carbon capture and permanent sequestration.
-As of December 21, 2022, we have paid \$10.3 million to Verde CO2 under the development agreement.
+As of January 16, 2023, we have paid \$15.3 million to Verde CO2 under the development agreement.
 We currently expect to invest up to \$250.0 million over the next three years to fund efforts by BKVerde, LLC ("BKVerde"), a subsidiary of BKV dCarbon Ventures, to efficiently identify and evaluate feasible CCUS projects, and to execute on those projects.
-We expect to fund BKVerde through BKV's cash flow from operations.
+We expect to fund BKVerde through BKV's cash flow from operations, but may also obtain funding from external sources.
 See "- Recent Developments - CCUS Project Development with Verde CO2."